explodinglabs/jsonrpcserver/doc/index.rst

 Debugging
 =========

-In the above exceptions, potentially sensitive information is passed when raising the exception which can help with debugging.
+In the above exceptions, potentially sensitive information is included when raising the exception which can help with debugging.
 This information is not included in the response by default.
 To include the extra information, pass ``more_info=True`` to ``dispatch()``.
 The extra info will be in the ``data``